What Is Financial Planning? Here’s What You Need to Know

 8. Develop a Tax Planning

-Unless it is tax filing season, most people do not focus on taxes.
+Most people don't like dealing with the Internal Revenue Service.
+Unless it is tax filing season, taxes are the last thing anyone wants to think about.
 However, optimizing your investment portfolio and estate with tax planning can save you thousands of dollars.
+Some people even like filing their own taxes with the best online tax software.

 9. Family Planning

-Whether you want to have a bunch of children or only one, mapping out how you will afford each phase of their life can help.
+Whether you want to have several children or only one, mapping out how you will afford each phase of their lives can help.
 Where are you going to send them to daycare?
 How much does that cost?
 Will you send them to public school or a more expensive parochial school?
-These are questions that a financial plan can help you navigate.
+A financial plan can help you navigate these questions.

 10. Life Planning